-Waterbirds respond strongly to food availability and impacts on and wintering periods can have a major influence (e.g. Piersma their food sources readily carry over to effects on bird numbers. & Camphuysen 2001, Reneerkens et al. 2005).
+Waterbirds respond strongly to food availability and impacts on their food sources readily carry over to effects on bird numbers.
 Fish-eating birds are sensitive to the depletion of fish populations.
-Effects of climate change on waterbirds On the other hand, in cases where a depletion of large predatory Temperature increases will likely enable a northward expansion fish has led to increases in the abundance of smaller fish species, of several bird species during both wintering and the breeding through cascade effects, this has shown to improve the food supply for bird species preying on such smaller species.
-Food availseason (Pavón-Jordán et al., 2020, Fox et al. 2019), as has already ability is also influenced by eutrophication status.
-While waterbird been seen in goosander (Mergus merganser), the common goldeneve (Bucephala clangula) and the tufted duck (Aythya fuligula) populations are likely food-limited under oligotrophic conditions. more nutrient-rich conditions can initially benefit them through (Lehikoinen et al. 2013), for example. an increased production of plants and benthic animals which they Some waterbirds that breed along the coasts of the Baltic can feed on.
-However, extreme eutrophication will again lead to a Sea and formerly wintered further southwest, such as some decrease.
-The body condition of waterbirds is also affected by the diving duck species, now remain in the Baltic Sea during the accumulation of contaminants ingested via their food (Broman et winter (Skov et al. 2011, Nilsson & Haas 2016, Pavón-Jordán et al. 1990; Rubarth et al. 2011, Pilarczyk et al. 2012). al. 2020).
-When the birds' migratory distances shorten, this also
+On the other hand, in cases where a depletion of large predatory fish has led to increases in the abundance of smaller fish species, through cascade effects, this has shown to improve the food supply for bird species preying on such smaller species.
+Food availability is also influenced by eutrophication status.
+While waterbird populations are likely food-limited under oligotrophic conditions, more nutrient-rich conditions can initially benefit them through an increased production of plants and benthic animals which they can feed on.
+However, extreme eutrophication will again lead to a decrease.
+The body condition of waterbirds is also affected by the accumulation of contaminants ingested via their food (Broman et al. 1990; Rubarth et al. 2011, Pilarczyk et al. 2012).